bg sends the job to the background resuming it if it has stopped.

 \v vertical tab (VT)

 ends-with <PATTERN> tests...

-Returns 0 if any argument ends with the first argument, else returns 1
+Returns 0 if the first argument ends with any of the other ones, else returns 1

 eval evaluates the given arguments as a command.
 If more than one argument is given,